shimshir/OpenGLPractice/README.md

 # OpenGLPractice
-Proctice project using OpenGL with SDL2.
+Code::Blocks project for OpenGL and SDL2 practice.